-- 1. Choose Objects > Table in the toolbar (or choose Insert > Table). - 2.
-Use the handles to resize the table.

-- 3. Drag the table to position it where you want it in the document. - Double-click on a table cell and start typing.
+- 1. Click on the Table button in the toolbar (or choose Insert > Table). - Table - Use the handles to resize the table.
+Table - 3.
+Drag the table to position it where you want it on the slide. - Double-click on a table cell and start typing.
 Press tab or use the arrow keys to move to other cells.

-Another way to add a table is by drawing it on the slide canvas.
+Another way to add a table is by drawing it on the document canvas.
 To draw a table:

-- 1. Press the Option key as you choose Objects > Table in the toolbar.
-The pointer changes to crosshairs. - 2.
-Drag on the slide canvas while holding down your mouse to draw the table. - 3.
-Use the Table button in the Table Inspector to change the number of rows and columns.
+- Press the Option key as you click on Table in the toolbar.
+The pointer changes to crosshairs. - Drag on the document canvas while holding down your mouse to draw the table. - Use the Table button in the Table Inspector to change the number of rows and columns.